Uprise is an online behavioural health program and service.

 We generally collect, hold, use and disclose your personal information for the purpose of assisting us to provide to you the services available at Uprise.
-This may include for screening assessment and service evaluation purposes, as well as for reference by Uprise staff if you choose to engage in Uprise treatment services or require referral information.
+This may include for service evaluation purposes, as well as for reference by Uprise staff if you choose to engage in Uprise treatment services or require referral information.
 Any Uprise staff member who is under supervision discusses their cases with their Uprise supervisor and other Uprise staff members as is necessary to properly provide the services to you.
 By accessing Uprise services you accept that in order to obtain the services, you are providing consent to any discussion about your case that needs to occur between any Uprise staff members.
 We may disclose your personal information to emergency services or other health practitioners in the event of a crisis or emergency.
 If you specifically access Uprise services in connection with your private health insurance policy (only when via referral from the health insurer where services are paid for by the health insurer), you agree that Uprise may collect and disclose any personal information that you have provided to Uprise, to the relevant private health insurer for the insurer’s reporting, analytical, management and support purposes.
 We may also use or disclose your personal information for other purposes required for the administration, management and operation of Uprise, including: